ashermancinelli/ashermancinelli.github.io/_posts/2021-10-24-Popular-Languages-1965.md

 Along with my solution for each language, I'll give a little bit of history.

+<a target="_blank" href="https://github.com/ashermancinelli/algorithm-testbed">All these solutions and the build system needed to compile the examples can be found in this repository.</a>

 ## Problem

 Find the peak element that is greater than both neighbors.